 How to Show the Marchers Respect

 You must never interrupt these marchers, they have been going on long before your time, and will continue to do so, long after you’re gone.
-This is a custom that have been in place, even when the marchers was done by the ancient living warriors.
+This is a custom that have been in place, even when the Hawaiian Night Marchers was done by the ancient living warriors.
 It was so sacred, their mission that they could not be interrupted.
 This is why they are known to travel at night as well, because you disturb less people then.

 If you can’t get out in the way before the marchers are right by you, there are some things to keep in mind: You can’t meet anyone’s eye or look at them.
 Unless some of your relatives are one of the spirits and acknowledged you, you are most likely dead.
 It is considered a bad omen and bad luck for you, your friends or family.

-A foul scent of decay comes before anything else, before anything is seen.
-They blow their conch shells and beat their drum to announce their arrival.
+A foul scent of decay comes before anything else, before anything is seen. the Hawaiian Night Marchers blow their conch shells and beat their drum to announce their arrival.
 So what to do?
 Especially if there is a marching path, right through your house?
 Hawaiian people plants Ti plants around their home, to keep them away.
 But if you don’t have time to cultivate plants?
 It is advised that the best thing is to run and get the hell out of there.
 But if it’s too late it is advised to crouch down and play dead.
 Remember, don’t look at anyone.
 The Night Marchers already have their destination, don’t let it be to you.

-Where Marches have been Observed
+Where the Hawaiian Night Marchers have been Observed